 The first public performance for this young band came on 4th June 1977 as part of the Queen’s Silver Jubilee Parade.
 At the time Abbey Brass had 19 players, aged 10-13.
 Two years later, in September 1979, Abbey Brass returned to the carnival scene as part of the MG Car Company 50th Anniversary celebrations.
 By this time the band had grown to 30 players, and had to borrow a 40 ft “artic” lorry from British Leyland in order to be able to fit the whole band on board.

 From its earliest days Abbey Brass enjoyed contesting success, placing 3rd out of 6 in it’s first contest outing in May 1978 at the Oxford and District Brass Band Association Contest (junior section).
 In 1980 the band won the ODBBA entertainment contest (both music and deportment sections).
 This gained them promotion to the C section.
 By 1985 they had made it to the A section.
 In 1989 they had a hugely successful year, peaking with a 2nd place in the Severn Radio Band of the Year Contest, held in Gloucester in May.
 In 1994, Abbey Brass won the 4th section contest at Aylesbury, also winning Best Bass Section.
-In more recent times Abbey Brass has moved away from the contesting area, choosing to concentrate more on the entertaining side of brass playing than on competing.
+For a number of years Abbey Brass moved away from the contesting arena, choosing to concentrate more on the entertaining side of brass playing than on competing.
 That said, the Abbey Brass Training Band made their contest debut in October 2006 at the ODBBA Entertainment Contest, and the players acquitted themselves well for a first time out.
-They plan to add that event to their annual programme and compete there regularly.

 In 1986 the band gained its own bandroom- six portacabins from Culham were put together on the Abbey Meadow and became Abbey Brass’ new home.
 Lots of work was needed by players and their families to turn the portacabins into a rehearsal space.
 They obviously did a good job, as these portacabins still serve as the bandroom today.
 Fundraising was key to Abbey Brass gaining a home of its own, and is still key as the band works to keep the current bandroom in good condition.
 Looking to the future, more fundraising is necessary so that Abbey Brass is in a position to replace its current facilities when the need arises.